python-can-define-radio/python-course/classroom_activities/ex_python_gui_automation.md

 NOTES:
 - SORT OLDEST FIRST!
 - HAVE THE FIRST EMAIL SELECTED!
+- Consider disabling "thread" or "conversation" view -- try both ways and see which you prefer.
 """)
 saidSomething = input("Continue? (y|N)...").lower()
 if saidSomething != "y":